Brantforward

 The problem & Opportunity

 Residents in Brantford often feel unsafe or unsure how to report minor urban issues, such as poor lighting, overflowing waste, or damaged sidewalks.
-Existing systems are slow and lack updates, leading to frustration and disengagement from civic participation.

 Design a civic reporting experience that is: